FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modelling_at_scale.md

 Digging through the website of Pyro I then stumbled over [NumPyro](https://github.com/pyro-ppl/numpyro) that has a similar interface to Pyro but uses [JAX](https://github.com/google/jax) instead of PyTorch as its backend.
 JAX is like [NumPy](https://numpy.org/) on steroids.
 It's crazy fast as it uses [XLA](https://www.tensorflow.org/xla), which is a domain-specific compiler for linear algebra operations.
-Additionally, it allows for automatically differentiation like [Autograd](https://github.com/hips/autograd), whose maintainers moved over to develop JAX further.
-Long story short, NumPyro blew the benchmark results of Pyro out of the water.
+Additionally, it allows for automatic differentiation like [Autograd](https://github.com/hips/autograd), whose maintainers moved over to develop JAX further.
+Long story short, NumPyro even blew the benchmark results of Pyro out of the water.
 For the first time (at least for what I know), NumPyro allows you do Bayesian inference with lots of parameters like in BHM on large data!
 In the rest of this post, I want to show you how NumPyro can be applied in a typical demand prediction use-case on some public dataset.
-The dataset in my actual use-case was much bigger but you have to just trust me on this one ;-)
+The dataset in my actual use-case was much bigger, my model had more parameters and NumPyro could still handle it but you just have to trust me on this one ;-)
 Hopefully some readers will find this post useful and maybe it mitigates a bit the pain coming from the lack of NumPyro's documentation and examples.

 ## Use-Case & Modelling